 ***Shortlisted for the World Fantasy, Nebula, Kitschies, Audie and Locus Awards***

-***The inaugural Wired.com book club pick***
+***A New York Times Notable Book and the inaugural Wired.com book club pick ***

 THIS IS THE WAY THE WORLD ENDS . . .
 FOR THE LAST TIME.